Shresth72/microservices_architecture_and_deployment/Readme.md

 # Microservices Architecture in nodeJs / rust (rocket.rs)

-- Multiple services that communicate through message broker
+- Multiple services that communicate through message broker (Apache Kafka / RabbitMQ)
 - Nginx to act as reverse proxy for managing request APIs from client
 - Dockerized Images for database, services and reverse proxy to make it easily deployable on cloud